-The Centre holds a niche area of expertise in the area of legal structures for social enterprise; and is called upon to provide technical workshops to organizations, and to advise governments on policy relating to this area.
+The Centre holds a niche area of expertise in the area of legal structures for social enterprise; and is called upon to provide technical workshops to organizations, and one-on-one advice to groups that are structuring their social enterprises.

-The menu of structures or ‘containers’ that can hold social enterprises in Canada includes non-profit organizations, charitable organizations, co-operatives, traditional taxable corporations, community contribution companies, sole proprietorships, and partnerships.
+The menu of structures or ‘containers’ that can hold social enterprises in Canada includes non-profit organizations, charitable organizations, co-operatives, traditional taxable corporations, Benefit Companies (in BC), Community Contribution Companies (C3’s), sole proprietorships, and partnerships.

 We provide tailored consulting advice to groups on which legal structure is best for a new social enterprise launch, but more often, how to use existing structures to accommodate the addition of a social enterprise.
 This includes Canada Revenue Agency compliance issues for charities and non-profits wishing to add business activities to their existing social programming.